-The impact from the crash caused the deputy’s vehicle to strike a traffic light, leading to closure of the roadway.
+The impact of the crash caused the deputy’s vehicle to strike a traffic light, leading to the closure of the roadway.
 The deputy was also trapped inside of his vehicle as a result of the crash and had to be extricated.

 Reports indicate that the deputy suffered a broken leg in the trucking crash, though he was alert and in good spirits despite his injury.
 Police also arrested the truck driver for investigation of vehicular assault, as officers determined a likelihood that the driver was under the influence of drugs or alcohol at the time.

 Legal Considerations For On-The-Job Car Accidents

 Determining liability for an accident is typically one of the more complicated aspects of pursuing a personal injury claim against an at-fault driver.
 In situations where the other driver was arrested at the scene and found to have crossed over the centerline before striking a vehicle head-on, liability may not be such a difficult battle after all.

 But in situations where the accident occurs while the injured victim was in the course of their employment, things can get complicated.
 For example, the Department of Labor & Industries will come into play as L&I claims are typically part of the process for an on-the-job injury.
 The deputy would also likely be eligible for benefits under the Crime Victims Compensation Program due to the fact that the at-fault driver will likely face criminal charges.